 As far as song content goes, Orange Crate Art offers imagery of rainstorms at a drive-in theater, apples, oranges, and a sense of time and place somewhere in the Napa Valley, and a Norman Rockwell-tinged view of America.
 As evoking as these moments are, the most important element of this album is it continued an old friendship.

 It would be cliché to call Orange Crate Art timeless music, but I’m admittedly at a loss to call it anything other than what it’s always been … ‘art for the ears.’
 The music is just like the paintings that adorn the packaging … and they’re a vivid reminder of the ‘good ole days,’ a time often thought of when the heart yearns for the simpler times.
 Only Van Dyke Parks could create this music and adding Brian’s voice evokes just the right amount of Old West sentiment that brings a sense of tranquility to everything.

-The 25th-anniversary special edition of Orange Crate Art will be released on Friday, June 19, 2020 on Omnivore Recordings.
+The 25th-anniversary special edition of Orange Crate Art was released on Friday, June 19, 2020, on Omnivore Recordings.

 Endless Summer Quarterly magazine is preparing our Fall 2020 edition that will feature a retrospective of the Wilson/Parks catalogue.